 Playgroups are usually non-profit community groups run by and for the people who go to them.
 This means they’re low cost and anybody can go.

 Why playgroups are good for children

 Playgroups are great fun!
-Your young child will get to sing, dance, try new art and craft activities, share experiences, and mix with other young children.
+Your young child will get to try different play activities – singing, dancing, art and craft – with other children.

 Why playgroups are good for parents

 Playgroups can give you and your child some time for one-on-one play away from home and everyday distractions.

 Playgroups are also a good opportunity for you to:

 - meet new people and make new friends

 - learn more about your community and connect with local services.

 Finding a local playgroup